aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 ```

 - From the outputs above, copy the value of Alphafold2ServiceStack.GetSSHKeyCommand `aws ssm get-parameter ...` and enter it to Cloud9 terminal.
-  - This command fetches the private key and save it to Cloud9.
+  - This command fetches the private key and saves it to Cloud9.

 ```sh
 aws ssm get-parameter --name /ec2/keypair/key-{your key ID} --region us-east-1 --with-decryption --query Parameter.Value --output text > ~/.ssh/keypair-alphafold2.pem